Pancreatic Enzyme Replacement

 - If you take a very small quantity of foods such as an individual chocolate/square of chocolate bar or a small plain biscuit

-A Dietitian may provide advice or supplementary information on managing your diet.
+A Dietitian can provide advice or supplementary information on managing your diet.

 The information provided in this site, or through links to other websites, is not a substitute for medical or professional care and should not be relied upon as such.
 Read our disclaimer.